IgorP120/react-dash-embed/README.md

+# Embed full-scale React app into Plotly Dash app

-# Fully independent React app can be embedded into the Plotly Dash app, sharing the same server-side data
+## React app can share all Plotly authentication and authorization rules, as well as the server-side data.

-## Install
+### Install

 `python -m venv venv`